 - rack for draining pears

 - Pour three tablespoons of oil into soup pot.
 Heat over medium flame.
 Add onion and garlic.
 Sprinkle with salt.
 Sauté until onion is translucent.
 Peel, core and dice three pears while onions are cooking.
 Add spinach (stems and leaves).
 Stir until spinach is slightly wilted and mixed with onion and garlic.
 Add one tablespoon cardamom, lemon zest and juice.
 Stir 30 seconds.
-Add potato, one half of chopped pears and water.
+Add potato, chopped pears and water.
 Stir again.
 Bring to a boil and then reduce to a simmer.
 Cover pot.
 Simmer 30 minutes.
 Let soup cool.
-Puree 2-3 cups at a time in processor until smooth.
+Purée 2-3 cups at a time in processor until smooth.
 Taste.
 Add salt if needed.
 Peel, core an dice remaining two pears if you are serving the soup on the day you make it.
 Otherwise prepare pear croutons on the day of serving.